xpack-dev-tools/openocd-xpack/website/docs/getting-started/index.md

 All binaries are:

 - **self-contained** (include all required libraries)
-- **file-system relocatable** (can be installed in any location).
+- **file-system relocatable** (can be installed in any location)

-Thus it is perfectly possible to install multiple versions concurrently on the same system, allowing different projects to be tied to specific versions.
+- built on a slightly older system (to make them run on a wide range of systems)

 ## Benefits